EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

-= 1.4.8 =
+= 1.4.20 =
 * Administrative part of the plugin enhanced
-* Design of the Calculate button might be changed in the Configuration section
+* Configuratoin of Design of the Calculate button added
 * Support of custom order Statuses implemented
 * Support of refunds enhanced
 * Support of tracking numbers by Ascendia implemented
 * Support of cart abandonment plugins implemented
 * Translations updated
 * Tracking of canceled orders implemented
-* Some UI changes implemented as per users requests.
+* Support of coupons enhanced (including WooCommerce Multilingual & Multicurrency logic)

 = 1.4.1 =
-* some function from PHP8.* were replaced by equivalent
+* Some functions from PHP v8.* were detected and replaced by replaced with analogues

 = 1.4.0 =
 * Delivery options support inhanced